theomega/IMAP_DMS/README.md

    - It is not clear how portable the script is in terms of python versions and application versions.
    - Check if other OCR tools would be better suitable for this job.
+   - Thunderbird sometimes misses the updating of the messages which leads to duplicate messages.
+This is an Thunderbird error, restarting Thunderbird redownloads the message list and the duplicates are gone.